CanburakTumer/giftChain/README.md

 ## Purpose
 It is a known tradition to get presents on New Year's Eve and for schools and work places it is another tradition to have a draw to match persons.
 For example in a 3 person group draw results may be

 1 -> 3

 2 -> 1

 3 -> 2

-The points in this draws are
+The points in this draws are:

 1. Everybody gets a present
 2. Nobody gets himsel/herself as a match
 3. No body knows the whole draw results until the present giving time.